brunetton/i3-workspacesgrid/readme.md

 ## Beta version !

-As the core functionallity is working (moving to workspaces), no move-window-to-workspace function is implemented yet.
+As the core functionallity is working (moving to workspaces, move-container-to-workspace), all of this is not totaly user-friendly.
-Also, all of this is not totaly user-friendly.
-Configuration will soon be updated.
+Configuration may be updated soon.

 ## Installation